Amplicon Metagenomics

 The go back to the location of your new list file and drag it into the new 16S database folder.

-In the last step we will rename the extracted Blast-hits and give them the name of their source organism.
+In the last step we will rename the extracted BLAST-hits and give them the name of their source organism.

 To do this, Select database list and go menu Edit → Batch Rename and use the settings shown below.